oppia/oppiabot/README.md

 ## Debugging
 Always run `$ npm install` and restart the server if `package.json` has changed.
 To turn on verbose logging, start server by running: `$ LOG_LEVEL=trace npm start`.
+Run `npm test` to run all the tests locally.

 ## Support